Joachim Beuckelaer

 Joachim Beuckelaer (c.
 1533 – c.
 1570/4) was a Flemish painter specialising in market and kitchen scenes with elaborate displays of food and household equipment.
+His development of the genre of market and kitchen scenes was influential on the development of still life art in Northern Europe as well as Italy and Spain.
 He also painted still lifes with no figures in the central scene.
-His development of the genre of market and kitchen scenes was influential on the development of still life art in Northern Europe as well as Italy.
+He further added the staffage (i.e. the figures) or the garments in works of other local painters, such as Anthonis Mor.

 Life

 Details about the life of the artist are scarce.
 Beuckelaer was born in Antwerp into a family of painters.
-He was likely the son of the painter Mattheus Beuckeleer and the brother of Huybrecht Beuckeleer.
-His brother also became a painter and the works of Huybrecht have occasionally been misattributed to Joachim.
-He possibly learned to paint in the workshop of his uncle, Pieter Aertsen, who had married his aunt Kathelijne Beuckelaer.
-Aertsen was best known for his market and kitchen scenes, genres.
+He was likely the son of the painter Mattheus Beuckeleer and the grandson of the painter Cornelis de Beuckelaer.
+His brother, known as Huybrecht Beuckeleer, also became a painter.
+The works of Huybrecht have occasionally been misattributed to Joachim.
+He possibly learned to paint in the workshop of his uncle, the Dutch painter Pieter Aertsen, who had married his aunt Kathelijne Beuckelaer.
+Aertsen was best known for his market and kitchen scenes.

 Beuckelaer became an independent master in the Antwerp Guild of Saint Luke in 1560.

-Beuckelaer remained active in Antwerp throughout his career and continued to develop themes pioneered in painting by Aertsen, but arguably surpassing his presumed master in skill.
+He remained active in Antwerp throughout his career and continued to develop themes pioneered in painting by Aertsen, but arguably surpassing his presumed master in skill.
+Beuckelaer was reportedly not getting high prices for his works during his lifetime.
+It was only after his death that his works dramatically increased in price.
+However, the large size of his later works and the number of workshop variants produced likely point to a degree of success at least towards the end of his life.

 The date of his death is not known with certainty but fell likely between 1570 and 1574.